paopaololo/Safeguard-Category-Prediction-for-HAZOP-records/README.md

 # HAZOP and LOPA
-HAZOP and LOPA workshops are the main parts of the first phase of the IEC 61508 and IEC 61511 Functional Safety Management Lifecycle.
+Hazard and Operability Study (HAZOP) and Layers of Protection Study (LOPA) workshops are the main parts of the first phase of the IEC 61508 and IEC 61511 Functional Safety Management Lifecycle.
 The objective of these two activities are:
 - to investigate and predict all the specific hazards within a industrial plant;
 - to find out the existing safeguards in the design;
 - to assess the risk gap to prevent hazards.